GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/search-replace-and-store-again/en.md

 # Search, replace, and store again

-This recipe provides examples of content adaptations involving search and replace, and then storing the resource back to the DB.
+This tutorial lesson provides examples of content adaptations involving search and replace, and then storing the resource back to the DB.
 It requires the [**PHP Functions via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension.

 <div class="doc-highlight" markdown=1>